7 Techniques for Building Independence During Orton-Gillingham Lesson

 If you’ve ever waited for a preschooler to put on their shoes or for someone new to tying their sneakers – trying to tie their sneakers, it comes as no surprise that one of the challenges to having a child do something themselves is that it often takes longer than if you were to do it for them.
 Just like students need opportunities to build fluency and automaticity with reading and writing, they also need a chance to practice skills like writing the date, using a reference notebook or chart, and utilizing the COPS strategy.

-When we are training your students to do something independently, it is important that we begin by modeling the desired behavior.
+When we are training our students to do something independently, we must begin by modeling the desired behavior.
 As students take on more responsibility, it is important to provide generous praise and specific corrective feedback.
 Be prepared to break multistep directions down into more manageable parts, or take a break from training this skill if students are overwhelmed by the steps.

 It is valuable to remember that many of our students struggle with working memory.
 So, the gradual release of responsibility may move more slowly with students with dyslexia than it would with a student without working memory challenges.